The most celebrated holiday in the world is Christmas, observed by billions across the globe regardless of religion or nationality.

 2. New Year’s Day (January 1)

-Universally observed as the start of the new year.
+A universal celebration marking the start of the year.

-Observed by over 1.5 billion people, especially in China and Southeast Asia.
+Celebrated by over 1.5 billion people, especially in Asia.
+Known for lanterns, dragon dances, and family reunions.

-Popular traditions include church services, egg hunts, and family meals.
+Popular traditions include church services, egg hunts, and family gatherings.

-A major American holiday focused on gratitude and feasting.
+A major holiday focused on gratitude and family meals.

 8. Halloween (October 31)